renatoGarcia/icecream-cpp/README.md

     ic| a: 0X2A, b: 0X14

-when using the `IC_F` variant instead of the plain [`IC`](#direct-printing) functio.
-A similar result would be obtained if using `IC_FA` and `IC_FV` in place of [`IC_A`](#return-value-and-icecream-apply-macro) and [`IC_V`](#range-views-pipeline) respectively.
+if using the `IC_F` variant instead of the plain [`IC`](#direct-printing) function.
+A similar result would be achieved if using `IC_FA` and `IC_FV` in place of [`IC_A`](#return-value-and-icecream-apply-macro) and [`IC_V`](#range-views-pipeline) respectively.

-When using the formatting function variants (`IC_F` and `IC_FA`), the same formatting string will be applied by default to all the arguments.
-That could be a problem if we wish to have arguments with distinct formatting, or if the arguments have multiple types with non mutually valid syntaxes.
+When using the formatting function variants (`IC_F` and `IC_FA`), the same formatting string will be applied by default to all of its arguments.
+That could be a problem if we need to have distinct formatting to each argument, or if the arguments have multiple types with non mutually valid syntaxes.
 Therefore, to set a distinct formatting string to a specific argument we can wrap it with the `IC_` function.
 The code:

 ```C++
 auto a = int{42};